 Another way to practice riding dynamically is to find some form of rollers and absorb each roller by flexing at the peaks and extending in the valleys.
 Riding dynamically will help as you explore new areas of the mountain and will help you ride more difficult terrain and avoid obstacles.

-When you get to the intermediate stage of riding, you might start getting your own gear or having a bit nicer of a snowboarding setup.
+When you get to the intermediate stage of riding, you might start getting your own gear or having a bit nicer snowboarding setup.
 As you get better, you are going to want equipment that is comfortable for you and you may even want to tweak your snowboard stance.
 Finding the right snowboard gear and customizing your setup will make going to the mountain more exciting.

 With intermediate riding, a lot of finding the right board is about finding the right price.
-The best way to find a good price on an intermediate board is to get one that is brand new, but from a couple of years ago.
+The best way to find a good price on an intermediate board is to get one that is brand new but from a couple of years ago.
 You may also want to consider the type of snowboard profiles that will best suit your riding ability and terrain preferences, like full rocker, hybrid camber (which includes both rocker and camber), or full camber.

 As fun of a sport as it is, snowboarding still takes a lot of practice to master the new skills you are going to learn as an intermediate snowboarder, and really perfect those basic skills.
 No matter how often you are able to get to the mountain, it's important to make sure you are growing and improving every time you go to become a better snowboarder.

 Skills take practice, and as you keep practicing you will see yourself getting better over time.
 The best thing you can do is be patient with yourself and allow failure in order for you to succeed in the learning process.

-Whether you are going with family, friends, or even just going on a few runs by yourself, snowboarding is fun and there's no denying it.
+Whether you are going with family and friends, or even just going on a few runs by yourself, snowboarding is fun and there's no denying it.
 The learning process is difficult, but having fun along the way is the best way to make it a good experience!